A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: Numerical experiments

 \section{Numerical experiments}

 In the last section, we derived the exact solution to the Riemann problem.
 We now proceed to some numerical experiments for particular test cases.
-We first consider the case considered in Section \ref{subsubsec: 5.1.1}.
+We first consider the Riemann problems from Section \ref{subsubsec: 5.1.1} and \ref{subsubsec: 5.1.2}.
 Further, to gain more insights towards the solution to a general Cauchy problem for system \eqref{eq: Main_system}, we consider smooth initial data as well.
-In all our test cases, the computational domain is chosen to be $[-2, 12]$.
-We choose the final time of simulation as $t=1.00$ and compare the exact solutions with solutions obtained using the Godunov and the Lax-Friedrichs scheme.
-In all our test cases, we apply transmissive boundary conditions.
+In all our test cases for the Riemann problem, the computational domain is chosen to be $[-2, 12]$ with the final time of simulation as $t=1.00$.
+We impose zero Neumann boundary conditions.
+In particular, this choice ensures that no waves enter the computational domain through the boundaries.
+We compare the exact solutions with solutions obtained using the Godunov and the Lax-Friedrichs scheme.
+For the smooth initial data, we take the interval $[-4,4]$ and periodic boundary conditions.